Hawks vs. Thunder Prediction & Picks - November 6

 Hawks Performance Insights

-- The Hawks are surrendering 115.2 points per game this year (20th-ranked in NBA), but they've really shined offensively, putting up 122.8 points per contest (second-best).

-- Atlanta ranks best in the NBA by allowing just 40.5 rebounds per game.
-It ranks seventh in the league by pulling down 46.2 rebounds per contest.
+- On the boards, Atlanta is seventh in the NBA in rebounds (46.2 per game).
+It is best in rebounds conceded (40.5 per game).

-- The Hawks are dishing out 27.7 dimes per game, which ranks them seventh in the NBA in 2023-24.
+- This season the Hawks are ranked seventh in the league in assists at 27.7 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.